drzoidberg/gh-docker-challenge/README.md

 ## Project development
 - Not being able to make run the volumes by using the VOLUME tag in the dockerfile, I've opted for using the -v flag to specify the path both the shared directory in the host and the shared directory in the container.

 - I was having trouble installing nginx for the ubuntu version tagged in the challenge.
-Some ubuntu repositories wasen available, so I opted for the 'focal' tag, that run without issues.
+Some ubuntu repositories wasn't available, so I opted for the 'focal' tag, that run without issues.

 - Then I updated the image and installed nginx.
 Later I configured it minimally and followed the rest of the challenge instructions.